rpm-software-management/dnf5/doc/dnf5.conf.5.rst

     Default: ``True``.

     ..
 NOTE::
-       This option in particular can be overriden by a distribution-specific configuration.
+       This option in particular can be overridden by a distribution-specific configuration.
 For more details see :ref:`drop-in configuration directories <drop_in_configuration_directories-label>`.

 .. _cachedir_options-label: